ussooraj/DART/README.md

 #### **labels.csv File**

-This is the master file that indexes your entire dataset.

 | Column | Description |
 | :---- | :---- |
 | filename | The unique filename of the image in the images folder. |